app-kit/go-appkit/README.md

 The API can be accessed through various frontends, and you can quite easily implement your own if the available ones do not fit your requirements.

 By default, when you start your Appkit server, you will have a REST frontend and a [JSONAPI](http://jsonapi.org) frontend.
-Soon, there will also be support for
+Soon, there will also be support for websockets via the [WAMP protocol](http://wamp-proto.org/).

 #### REST